 The Latin American Lutheran Mission (LALM) is an independent Lutheran mission started in 1936 (see history) and is focused on proclaiming the Gospel to the people of Mexico as well as the larger Latin American region.
-It was the parent, and now partner, of the Evangelical Lutheran Church of Mexico (ELCM).
-It seeks involvement and mission partners with persons, congregations, and college church groups as it encourages Bible study and discipleship training to equip Latin American people to fulfill Christ’s “Great Commission.”
+It was the founder, and now Mission Partner, of the Evangelical Lutheran Church of Mexico (ELCM + IELMAR).
+LALM has many Mission Partners and we pray to have more each day 🙏.
+Together we accomplish the last mile.

 Many volunteer opportunities exist for service to the mission.
 Contact the director to arrange Short Term Missions trips to share yourself with the people Mexico.

 Mission staff publish the quarterly Clarion newsletter.
 See also the following: